MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/blender.md

 The combination of reducing polygons and turning multiple materials into a single texture can transform a complex and resource-intensive 3D model into a 3D model that performs well in mixed reality applications.

 > [!IMPORTANT]
 > This document is created strictly for informative purposes to demonstrate how Blender works with Microsoft Dynamics 365 Mixed Reality at Work applications.
-Your use of third-party applications is subject to terms between you and the third party.<br><br>
+Your use of third-party applications is subject to terms between you and the third party.<br>
 The Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor Blender or any of Blender’s products.
 [There are several other content-creation applications that can be used to prepare your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/convert-models#tools-for-exporting-cad-models).